 His researches embrace many fields of computer vision, sensors calibration techniques, structure from motion, ensemble and deep learning, stereo vision, keypoints extraction and matching, vehicle control for the development of advanced driver assistance systems and future autonomous vehicles.

 Current Title: Senior Manager at VisLab and Perception for Vehicles Course Instructor.

 My expertises are on

-- Autonomous Vehicle: development of the low level control, the path planner and supervising the World Perception Server for PROUD.
+Development of the low level control, the path planner and supervision of the World Perception Server for PROUD.

 Development of a Ground Plane Stereo obstacle detector, used in UrbanChallenge 2007 and engineered on a DSP TI DM642.

 GrandChallenge 2005 in the Terramax Team as System Integrator and Problem Solver.

 GrandChallenge 2004 in the Terramax Team developing a Path Detection algorithm and expert of the communication system.

 Pedestrian, Vehicle and Traffic Sign Recognition using ensemble learning classifier (the "classical" approach).